univention/univention-corporate-server/doc/manual/installation.rst

 There are three modes available, which influence the following configuration
 steps:

+Create a new UCS domain
-* In the first mode, :guilabel:`Create a new UCS domain`, the first system in a new UCS domain is configured: a UCS system with the |UCSPRIMARYDN_e| system role.
+   In the first mode, *Create a new UCS domain*, the first system in a new UCS domain is configured: a UCS system with the |UCSPRIMARYDN_e| system role.
 In the following configuration steps, the information required for setting up a new directory service, authentication service and DNS server are requested.
 A UCS domain can consist of one single or several UCS systems.
-  Additional UCS systems can be added at a later point in time using the :guilabel:`Join an existing UCS domain` mode.
+Additional UCS systems can be added at a later point in time using the *Join an existing UCS domain* mode.

-* :guilabel:`Join into an existing Active Directory domain`: This mode, in which UCS is operated as a member of an Active Directory domain, is suitable for expanding an Active Directory domain with applications available on the UCS platform.
+Join into an existing Active Directory domain
+   This mode, in which UCS is operated as a member of an Active Directory domain, is suitable for expanding an Active Directory domain with applications available on the UCS platform.
 Apps installed on the UCS platform are then available for the users of the Active Directory domain to use.
 On selection of this mode, all the relevant information for the joining of the Active Directory domain is requested and the UCS system configured correspondingly.

+Join into an existing UCS domain
-* Selecting the :guilabel:`Join into an existing UCS domain` mode allows the UCS system to be configured to join an existing UCS domain.
+   Selecting the *Join into an existing UCS domain* mode allows the UCS system to be configured to join an existing UCS domain.
 What UCS system role it is to take on in the domain is queried at a later stage.

 .. _installation-domain-role: